Guy Hecker

-Guy Jackson Hecker (April 3, 1856 - December 3, 1938) was an American professional baseball pitcher and first baseman.
+Guy Jackson Hecker (April 3, 1856 - December 3, 1938) was an American professional baseball pitcher, first baseman, outfielder, and player-manager.
 He played in Major League Baseball from 1882 to 1890, primarily for the Louisville Eclipse/Colonels.
 In 1884, he won the American Association (AA) pitching triple crown.

+Hecker acted as player-manager during the 1890 Pittsburgh Alleghenys season; in his only season managing a team, Hecker had a managerial record of 23–113–2.
+As of 2025, this remains the worst single-season record in the history of the Pittsburgh Pirates franchise.
+The 1890 team also recorded the most losses and the second-fewest wins in a season (behind only the shortened 60-game 2020 season).

 Early life

 Hecker was born in Youngsville, Pennsylvania, in 1856.
 His family moved to Oil City, Pennsylvania, when he was a child.

 In 1877, Hecker started his professional baseball career with the Springfield Champion City of the League Alliance.
 He was listed at 6'0" tall and 190 pounds, and he batted and threw right-handed.

 After that season, Hecker moved back to Oil City, got married, and played for local teams through 1881.